rsedori/Elara/README.md

 # Elara

+A Discreet, Privacy-First Incident Logging Platform
-"A place to be heard"
+"A Place to be Heard"

 ## Overview